This Ukrainian pierogi dough recipe is good for any pierogi filling. The mixture is elastic, easy to work with, and wonderful for freezing

 Instructions

-- Beat eggs with oil, sugar, and salt
+- Beat together eggs, oil, sugar, and salt.

-- Add 3 cups of flour and mix with your hands (no need to knead, just mix until large crumbs form)
+- Add 3 cups of flour and mix it with your hands until large crumbs form.
+No need to knead, just give it a good mix!

-- Add boiling water (yes, hot boiling water, not warm water), add 1 more cup of flour and mix with a spoon (be careful – the mass will be hot).
-After 1-2 minutes, you can knead with your hands.
-Add more flour, if the mixture is too sticky.
-Cover the finished dough with a kitchen towel and leave for 30 minutes at room temperature.
-After that, you can make pyrohy.
-Bon appetit!
+- Add hot boiling water (not warm water) to the mixture.
+Then, add 1 more cup of flour and stir with a spoon (be careful, as the mixture will be hot).
+After 1-2 minutes, you can knead the dough with your hands.
+If the mixture is too sticky, add more flour as needed.
+Once done, cover the dough with a kitchen towel and let it rest for 30 minutes at room temperature.
+After that, you're all set to make some delicious pierogi, pyrohy, varenyky, or pedaheh!

 By far the best recipe I have tried yet.
 Easy to make and rolls out very nicely